DasithEdirisinghe/weaviate_doc/README.md

 ![weaviate](https://github.com/DasithEdirisinghe/weaviate_doc/blob/main/img/weaviate.png)

-I ll expalin the drawback of tradition search engine by using an example in the documentation.
+I ll expalin the drawback of the tradition search engine by using an example in the documentation.

  ```json
  { "data": "The Eiffel Tower is a wrought iron lattice tower on the Champ de Mars in Paris." }